-Post-trade disclosure by investment firms, including systematic internalisers, in respect of shares, depositary receipts, ETF, certificates and other similar financial instruments
+Post-trade disclosure by investment firms, including systematic internalisers, in respect of shares, depositary receipts, ETFs, certificates and other similar financial instruments

-1. Investment firms which, either on own account or on behalf of clients, conclude transactions in shares, depositary receipts, ETFs, certificates or other similar financial instruments which are traded on a trading venue, shall make public the volume and price of those transactions and the time at which they were concluded.
-This information shall be made public through an APA.

-- 2. The information which is made public in accordance with paragraph 1 and the time-limits within which it is published shall comply with the requirements adopted pursuant to Article 5.
-Where the measures adopted pursuant to Article 6 provide for deferred reporting for certain categories of transaction in shares, depositary receipts, ETFs, certificates or other similar financial instruments, this possibility shall also apply to those transactions when undertaken outside trading venues. - 3.
-ESMA shall develop draft regulatory technical standards specifying the following: - identifiers for the different types of trades published under this Article, distinguishing between those determined by factors linked primarily to the valuation of the instruments and those determined by other factors; - (b) elements of the obligation under paragraph 1 to transactions involving the use of those financial instruments for collateral, lending or other purposes where the exchange of financial instruments is determined by factors other than the current market valuation of the instrument.
+- 1. Investment firms which, either on own account or on behalf of clients, conclude transactions in shares, depositary receipts, ETFs, certificates and-other similar financial instruments which are traded on a trading venue, shall make public the volume and price of those transactions and the time at which they were concluded.
+This information shall be made public through an APA. - 2.
+The information which is made public in accordance with paragraph 1 and the time-limits within which it is published shall comply with the requirements adopted pursuant to Article 5, including the delegated acts adopted in accordance with Article 6-(2)(a).
+Where the measures adopted pursuant to Article 6 provide for deferred reporting publication for certain categories of transaction in shares, depositary receipts, ETFs, certificates and-other similar financial instruments-traded on a trading venue, this possibility shall also apply to those transactions when undertaken outside trading venues. - 3.
+ESMA shall develop draft regulatory technical standards specifying the following: - (a) identifiers for the different types of transeactions-published under this Article, distinguishing between those determined by factors linked primarily to the valuation of the instruments and those determined by other factors; - (b) elements of the obligation under paragraph 1 to transactions involving the use of those financial instruments for collateral, lending or other purposes where the exchange of financial instruments is determined by factors other than the current market valuation of the instrument.